WebKit/standards-positions/README.md

 Only once a label is assigned to an issue does it represent WebKit's position.
 Individual responses to issues do not represent the WebKit team's position on a standard or feature.
 Positions are not final.
-We are happy to revisit postions as new information becomes available.
+We are happy to revisit positions as new information becomes available.

 - `support` - WebKit sees this specification as conceptually good, and worth prototyping, getting feedback on its value, and iterating.
 - `neutral` - WebKit does not see this specification as harmful, but is not convinced that it is a good approach or worth working on.